-If you look at the US Embassy’s Twitter feed, you’ll notice that its raw numbers are “concentration,” which it explains are micograms per cubic meter (µg/m³).
-The way government (BAM) machines work is that they use a source of carbon 14 that emits beta particles and then measure how many of those beta particles make it through to a detector.
+If you look at the US Embassy’s Twitter feed, you’ll notice that its raw numbers are “concentration.”
+These are micrograms per cubic meter (µg/m³).
+The way government (BAM) machines work is that they use a source of carbon 14 that emits beta particles.
+Then they measure how many of those beta particles make it through a dirty filter and to a detector.
 They then use those numbers to estimate the weight of those particles (micrograms).

-As an analogy, if we want to understand the crowd at a basketball game, we could count the number of people, or we could weigh those people.
+As an analogy, imagine we want to understand the crowd at a basketball game.
+We could count the number of people, or we could weigh those people.
 Of course, the more people, the heavier the total weight.
-And of course the two numbers won’t correlate perfectly if we have more heavy people on some days and more children on other days.
+And of course, the two numbers won’t correlate perfectly.
+We might have more heavy people on some days and more children on other days.
 But the weight and the total number should correlate highly.

 The other major difference is that laser particle counters give the number of particles at that particle size and above.
 Government machines give the number of particles at that size and below.

-To see how the two numbers compare, I put my particle counter outside my second-story window 70 times (that’s nerd dedication!) and compared my numbers to the US Embassy’s Twitter feed at the same time.
+To see how the two numbers compare, I put my particle counter outside my second-story window 70 times (that’s nerd dedication!).
+Then I compared my numbers to the US Embassy’s Twitter feed at the same time.
 Here’s what they look like: